 Counseling and Advising

-The United States Air Force Academy is committed to helping cadets succeed and reach their peak potential.
+The U.S. Air Force Academy is committed to helping cadets succeed and reach their peak potential.
 If you are having trouble coping with the military, academic, physical or social aspects of Academy life, these services and options are available to assist you.

-Cadets are able to access mental health services through the Academy’s Medical Group, or may be referred here by the PPC.
+Cadets are able to access mental health services through the Academy’s Medical Group, or may be referred here by the Peak Performance Center.
 Services are available in three categories:

 - Mental Health Clinic: provides comprehensive, outpatient mental health therapy to cadets and medication management if/as needed